 Employees at socially engaged companies like Google and Adobe are 27% more optimistic about their company’s future, and 15% more likely to feel connected to co-workers.
 As a result, they are 20% more likely to feel inspired, motivated, and stay at their companies.

 When employees are socially engaged, they are more likely to become brand ambassadors advocating the take up of their company products and services.
 This does not happen quickly.
-With a clear strategy and focus, however, it is possible to get employees to feel empowered over time and help the company gain significant competitor advantage.
+With a clear strategy and focus, however, it is possible to get employees to feel empowered over time and help the company gain a significant competitive advantage.

 3. Social engagement stimulates competition.